-Floodplains characterized by paving or turf or otherwise cleared land are of low level concern.
-The key concern to guide development decisions should be whether there are opportunities for mitigation of flooding and water quality problems.54 afterward as it takes for vegetation to become very well established and for soils to be stable during storm/flooding events.
+Floodplains characterized by paving or turf or otherwise cleared land are of lowlevel concern.
+The key concern to guide development decisions should be whether there are opportunities for mitigation of Flooding and water quality problems.67

+- 1. Soil Erosion on any construction Site in any Floodplain should be minimized to the maximum extent practicable.
+Special, effective soil Erosion and Flood protection techniques should be devised and required in each instance, during construction and for as long afterward as it takes for vegetation to become very well established and for soils to be stable during storm/Flooding events.
 These techniques and devices need careful design and maintenance to protect against washout in storm events and damage to water resources.
-Soil stockpiles and construction trailers may not be placed within Floodplain areas.55

-1. Soil Erosion on any construction Site in any Floodplain should be minimized to the maximum extent practicable.
-Special, effective soil Erosion and Flood protection techniques should be devised and required in each instance, during construction and for as long

-2. Barrier fencing shall be installed at the Limits of Soil Disturbance including any Floodplain.
+Soil stockpiles and construction trailers may not be placed within Floodplain areas.68 - 2.
+Barrier fencing shall be installed at the Limits of Soil Disturbance including any Floodplain.
 Barrier fencing shall be a minimum of four feet in height and shall remain in place in good condition until authorized to be removed.
 No filling, excavating or storage of materials, Debris or equipment shall take place within the fenced area.

-In addition to meeting the requirements of Section 5.14.2 of this chapter, Floodplain areas shall be mitigated to provide no net loss of Flood storage capacity and shall comply with any conditions of a valid permit from the Michigan Department of Environment, Greak Lakes, and Energy in accordance with the Michigan Natural Resources and Environmental Protection Act, 1994 PA 451, as amended to date.
+In addition to meeting the requirements of Section 5.14.2 of this chapter, Floodplain areas shall be mitigated to provide no net loss of Flood storage capacity and shall comply with any conditions of a valid permit from the Michigan Department of Environment, Great Lakes, and Energy in accordance with the Michigan Natural Resources and Environmental Protection Act, 1994 PA 451, as amended to date.
 If mitigation is proposed off-site, it shall be hydrologically equivalent and located in the same watershed as the development Site.
 Disturbed areas to be reestablished shall be planted with species native to Michigan and characteristic of the plant communities of the area before disturbance.
-The density and coverage of vegetation (except trees) shall be such that it will approximate the density and coverage before disturbance within three years of planting.56
+The density and coverage of vegetation (except trees) shall be such that it will approximate the density and coverage before disturbance within three years of planting.69